imtdeepak/springboot-docker/README.md

 docker image to DockerHub.
 The example app simply lists the names of a few basketball players on a GET request.

+## Setup and Pre-requisites

+• Maven

+• Project Lombok

+• Docker

+• PCS and Kubernetes

+1) Clone the repository
+2) Run `mvn clean install` from the project root directory

 ## Dockerfile

 The Dockerfile that I included in this repo simply gets the necessary dependencies in JDK8, exposes